Network Attack and Penetration

 Connect to target: Connection will be performed from the source agent to the target (usually Core Impact).

-Connect from target: Connection will be performed from the target to the source agent in a random high port.
+Connect from target: Connection will be performed from the target to the source agent.

 Only exploits with the specified connection method will be run (if you select "Reuse connection", only exploits with that capability will be selected).
 For more information regarding agent connection methods see Establishing Agent Communication Channels.

-Configure the TCP Port... - Set the port where the agent will listen by either checking the Use a random port check-box or entering the preferred agent port in the Use specific port field.
+Configuration of the TCP Port... - Set the port where the agent will listen by checking one of the following:

 Press Next to continue (or Finish if this is last or only item selected).